Bromeliads boast wide leaves that are sword-shaped or scoop-like and develop around a central “cup,” which preserves water in the plant’s habitat.

 The plant blooms early to mid-spring over a 5-month flowering period.

-In addition, the towering spike grows up to 400-600 tiny white flowers over six months, producing an abundance of food for insects and nectar-feeding birds.
+In addition, the towering spike grows up to 400-600 tiny white flowers over six months, producing abundant food for insects and nectar-feeding birds.

 Also, the broad strap leaves form rosettes and range in color from flushing green to wine-red.